US diplomat acknowledges what Democrats call a quid pro quo | WTOP

 Meanwhile, investigators said they wanted to hear on Friday from Trump’s acting chief of staff, Mick Mulvaney.
 They contend his news conference last month amounted to “nothing less than a televised confession” of Trump’s efforts to have Ukraine investigate Democrats and Biden as the White House was blocking military funding.

-Trump says he did nothing wrong, and Mulvaney later walked back his remarks.
+Trump says he did nothing wrong, and Mulvaney later tried to walk back his remarks.

 The White House has instructed its officials not to comply with the impeachment inquiry being led by House Democrats.
 Mulvaney is not expected to appear.